Co-Cathedral of the Sacred Heart (Houston): 2000 to 2008

-By the 2000s, the archdiocese had long outgrown the 90-year-old Co-Cathedral of the Sacred Heart.
-Since it was constructed as a parish church, it had been enlarged over the years through a patchwork of renovations and additions and rather than make more costly additions, the Archdiocese decided to construct a new Co-Cathedral of the Sacred Heart.
+By the 2000s, the archdiocese had outgrown the 90-year-old first Co-Cathedral of the Sacred Heart.
+Since it was constructed as a parish church, it had been enlarged over the years through a patchwork of renovations and additions.
+Rather than make more costly additions, the archdiocese decided to construct a new co-cathedral.
+Fundraising encountered delays due to the effects of Tropical Storm Alison, which cause extensive damage in the Houston area in 2001.
+The national clergy sexual abuse scandal also impacted fundraising.

-Ziegler Cooper Architects of Houston was selected to design and Linbeck Group was selected as general contractor.
-In the spring of 2002, design began for the new co-cathedral.
-Working with Joseph Fiorenza, then Bishop of Galveston-Houston, a model was constructed of the final design concept.
-Bishop Fiorenza took a picture of the co-cathedral model to the Vatican where he reportedly obtained approval of the design from Pope John Paul II.
+Fiorenza hired Ziegler Cooper Architects of Houston to design the building and Linbeck Group in Houston as general contractor.
+In 2002, design began for the new co-cathedral.
+Working with Fiorenza, the architects constructed a model of the final design concept.
+Fiorenza took a picture of the co-cathedral model to the Vatican where he reportedly obtained approval of the design from Pope John Paul II.